Workplace Drug Abuse

 In essence, drug programs are worth the cost of running them to employers.
 They provide a safer environment for employers and increase the productivity of existing employees, which boosts revenue.
 If you need assistance with a program or suspect drug abuse in the workplace, contact 1-888-744-0069.

 How to Create an Effective Program

-A quality employee-assistance program should be made available to those who feel they may have a problem as well as those who feel they're developing a problem.
-A quality assistance program will offer services such as counseling to deal with substance-abuse problems.
-Unfortunately, only 53 percent of workers were aware of any assistance programs their workplaces offered, according to the National Household Survey on Drug Abuse.
+A quality employee assistance program (EAP) should be made available to those who feel they may have a problem as well as those who feel they're developing a problem.
+A quality assistance program will offer services such as counseling to deal with substance abuse problems.

 How to Know if Someone Is Abusing Drugs